 In a Nutshell: In my opinion, the greatest motorcycle day trip in not just Vietnam, but South-East Asia.
 You’ll depart Hue city, head south through Lang Co, Hai Van Pass and Da Nang before reaching Hoi-An on a varied cultural extravaganza of authentic Vietnam you’ll never forget!

-The reason is this, nowhere else in Vietnam will offer you such a well-rounded window into the diverse local lifestyles, scenic variety and juxtaposition between modern and traditional Vietnam in another distance this short.
-It’s perfect for those on a tight schedule, but most importantly it gets you out of the cities and into real local life.
-Which, after being enticed by photos, postcards and travel guides, was the reason you got on that plane heading to glorious Vietnam.
+The reason is this: Nowhere else in Vietnam will offer you such a well-rounded window into the diverse local lifestyles, scenic variety and juxtaposition between modern and traditional Vietnam in a distance this short.
+It’s perfect for those on a tight schedule, but most importantly it gets you out of the cities and into real local life, which, after being enticed by photos, postcards and travel guides was the reason you got on that plane heading to glorious Vietnam.
 It’s straight into the deep end, but if you’re interested in a new experience, a porthole into true Vietnam relatively safely and comfortably then you can’t go past what I’m about to entice you with.

-Alternatively, you could be crammed like cattle into a bus of questionable structural integrity without air conditioning, pointed inland and then rattle straight down the dusty, dangerous, uninspiring AH1 highway.
-You’ll quickly realise this is just a boring highway.
-Then, you will try to sleep it off, but the incessant high-pitched sound of bus and motorbike horns, plus the way your lungs have clogged with second-hand smoke from the Vietnamese driver finishing his fourth packet of cigarettes that morning while refusing to wind the window down will prevent you from a single wink of shut-eye.
-This leads you to eventually reaching Hoi-An frustrated and heading straight to the bar, and, sadly, none-the-wiser to what you have missed out on.
+Alternatively, you could instead cram as cattle into a bus of questionable structural integrity with no air conditioning, pointed inland, rattling straight down the dusty, dangerous, uninspiring AH1 highway.
+You’ll quickly realise this is just a boring highway, then, you will try to sleep it off, but the incessant high-pitched sound of bus and motorbike horns, plus the way your lungs have clogged with second-hand smoke from the Vietnamese driver finishing his fourth packet of cigarettes that morning while refusing to wind the window down will prevent you from a single wink of shut-eye.
+This eventually leads you to Hoi-An frustrated and heading straight to the bar, and, sadly, none-the-wiser to what you have missed out on.
 May I add, this is is disturbingly common.

 I’m going to be arrogant here and you’ll thank me: If you go down AH1 you are just transiting.
 You are leaving heaps behind and you are completely missing out.
 So if you have the time, don’t go down AH1 and follow this route.
 There!
 Keep reading.